 Getting Pinkeye A Lot?
 You Need This Supplement

-If for some reason the home remedy described in this article does not resolve the infection quickly (usually within 24 hours), the infection may be viral in nature or related to some other underlying condition and seeing a doctor is recommended.
+The pinkeye home remedy described in this article should resolve the infection rapidly.
+Usually, symptoms resolve within 24 hours.
+If not, the infection may be viral in nature or related to some other underlying condition.
+Seeing a doctor immediately is recommended at that point.